 STEP AWAYYY FROM THE RESTAURANT:

 Best place to eat as true Vancouverites do?
 Try the Richmond Night Market, where Asian specialties abound.
 For a small entry fee, you can watch all kinds of social groups in the wild– teenagers on their cell phones and parents introducing their kids to new tastes.
-The packed food stalls offer dishes from all over, without the touristy polish– even though it’s been slightly commercialized over the past decade.
+The packed food stalls offer dishes from all over, without touristy polish– even though it’s been slightly commercialized over the past decade.

 BRING IT HOME: